 The ICVR Leadership Board was established during the first meeting on November 17, 2014.
 The current European Chair of the ICVR is Kevin Mani (Uppsala University) and the current US Chair is Adam Beck (University of Alabama at Birmingham); the past European Chairs were Martin Bjorck (Uppsala University Hospital) and Maarit Venermo (Helsinki University); the past US Chair was Jack Cronenwett (Dartmouth).
 In addition to the leadership board, the ICVR maintains advisors from the US FDA and input from stakeholder manufacturer representatives, such as Medtronic, Cook Medical, Gore, Endologix, and Terumo.

-The ICVR maintains MOU with MDEpiNet Coordinating Center to advance the development of the CRN and COP.
-MDEpiNet also has agreement with the VQI and sepaare agreement with VASCUNET.
+The ICVR maintains a memorandum of understanding with MDEpiNet Coordinating Center to advance the development of the CRN and collaborative learning communities.
+MDEpiNet also has agreement with the VQI and separate agreement with VASCUNET.

 In order to create this collaborative platform, the ICVR is leveraging existing national registries, including the SVS/VQI, and has a history of collaboration in VASCUNET, a sub-committee of the European Society of Vascular Surgery which aims to increase the knowledge and understanding of vascular disease and to promote excellence in vascular surgery by means of international vascular audits.
 Additionally, the ICVR contains registry data from Australia, Denmark, Finland, France, Hungary, Iceland, Malta, New Zealand, Sweden, Switzerland, Germany, Norway, and the US.

-International variation in device use: Projects have been completed for AAA devices and carotid devices.
+International variation in device use: Projects have been completed for abdominal aortic aneurysms (AAA) devices and carotid devices.
 There are plans to also study new technologies and approaches, including an analysis of outcome variation of carotid endarterectomy based on carotid patch type and outcomes of peripheral intervention with the use of drug-eluting/coated devices (i.e. balloons and stents).